epstechtheatre/epstechtheatre.github.io/README.md

 Currently, the wiki is primarily mainted by Benjamin MacDonald ([Who can be found here](https://github.com/Quantum158/)), the Technical Director at E.P Scarlett for 2020-2021.

+## Progress
+This project is in its early stages.
+A project board will be created eventually once we have a grasp at what we want the end product to look like
+Project boards can be found in the [Projects Tab](https://github.com/epstechtheatre/epstechtheatre.github.io/projects)

 ## Contributing and Contact
 I encourage future students to share any new knowledge they acquire on this page as well, however, I do realize Github can be quite intimidating to those with no prior experience in programming.
 If you need any support, send an email to [epstechtheatre@gmail.com](mailto:epstechtheatre@gmail.com) with "Tech Theatre Wiki" in the subject line.